shivam-Purohit/kcidb/doc/administrator_guide.md

 interacting with the PostgreSQL database.
 It is used to manage and manipulate data stored in a PostgreSQL database, as well as to administer and configure the database itself.

-For Debian-based distros like Ubuntu:
+1) Debian-based distros like Ubuntu:

 Install the postgresql-client package, which includes the psql command: